astyd256/runtime2.0/readme.md

 ### View log

-Display actual server log and update it in realtime.
+Display actual server log and update it in the realtime.

 Action:

     log

+### Show application or type details

+Show some information about available application or type like id, name, attributes and so on.

+Action:

+    show <application or type name or uuid>

+Example:

+    show form